lanternadev/lanternadev/README.md

 ### Current Lab Project (July–August 2025)

-Building a **multi-stage Retrieval-Augmented Generation pipeline** in a Proxmox-based lab environment.
+Building a **Retrieval-Augmented Generation pipeline** in a Proxmox-based lab environment.
 - Ingesting and processing ~100k AI/ML/Math/Stats research papers with metadata
 - Chunking, embedding, and storing vectors for semantic search
 - Exposing a FastAPI microservice for querying